 For healthcare organizations in 2017, segmentation and device management will be vital to creating a secure environment.
 Critical components to keeping your environment secure include working with experts to ensure that devices are kept updated behind firewalls on separate networks.
 You should also focus on default device passwords and align information security with physician office devices used at their facilities.

 In 2017, you will see health-care organizations and other service providers that handle protected health information not only focus on the importance of maintaining patient privacy but also complying with HIPAA.
-With the wave of highly publicized cyber attacks on health care information, the IT challenges of data security and compliance have only multiplied, so you may see more organizations taking advantage of the HITRUST Common Security Framework to assist in meeting these challenges, as it is rapidly gaining acceptance in the health-care security ecosystem.
+With the wave of highly publicized cyber attacks on health care information, the IT challenges of data security and compliance have only multiplied, so you may see more organizations taking advantage of the HITRUST CSF to assist in meeting these challenges, as it is rapidly gaining acceptance in the health-care security ecosystem.
 While obtaining HITRUST certification is a complex undertaking, the rewards can be large, enabling organizations to address regulatory requirements and business challenges.

 Andrew McDonald is a shareholder and practice leader of LBMC Physician Business Solutions and LBMC Healthcare Consulting where he works with health-care professionals in the areas of compliance, revenue cycle and provider integration service consulting.
 Contact him at email@example.com.